calvang/better-zoom/README.md

 If you want to run all the processes separately, execute these three commands in order:

-`peerjs --port 3001`
+`peerjs --port 9000`

 `yarn run watch`

 `yarn start`

-To test a production deployment, run:
+To test a production deployment to localhost:5000, run:

 `yarn test-deploy`